xdit-project/xDiT/docs/developer/adding_models/adding_model_usp_text_replica.md

 ## 4. Adapting Positional Embeddings for Parallelism in CogVideoX

-We need to modify the patch_embed function as in [previous tutorial](adding_model_usp.md#1-initialization).
+As in [previous tutorial](adding_model_usp.md#1-initialization), we need to modify the original patch_embed layer.
 The new forward function performs the following steps:

 - Merge the text and image sequence by the `all_gather` operation to ensure every GPU obtains the complete text and image sequences;
 - Apply the original `transformer.patch_embed` operation to the entire sequence on each GPU; and